-IMMOVABLE OBSTRUCTIONS CLOSE TO PUTTING GREEN (BALL IN GENERAL AREA CUT TO FAIRWAY HEIGHT) - Relief from interference by an immovable obstruction may be taken under Rule 16.1.
-In addition, if the player's ball lies off the putting green and in the general area cut to fairway height and an immovable obstruction within two club-lengths of the putting green and within two club-lengths of the ball intervenes on the line of play, the player may take relief under Rule 16.1.
-Model Local Rule F-5.
+IMMOVABLE OBSTRUCTIONS CLOSE TO PUTTING GREEN (GENERAL AREA CUT TO FAIRWAY HEIGHT) - Relief from interference by an immovable obstruction may be taken under Rule 16.1.
+In addition, if the player's ball lies off the putting green and an immovable obstruction within two club-lengths of the putting green and within two club-lengths of the ball intervenes on the line of play, the player may take relief under Rule 16.1.
+This Local Rule only applies when both the ball and the obstruction are in part of the general area cut to fairway height or less.
+Model Local Rule F-5.2.

 PROHIBITING USE OF CERTAIN TYPES OF SHOES (METAL SPIKES) - Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
 Model Local Rule G-7.
-Penalty for breach of Local Rule - see Rule 4.3.
+Penalty for breach of Local Rule - see Rule